EDCD/EDMarketConnector/docs/Releasing.md

 Finally, uninstall your current version of ED Market Connector and re-install using the newly generated `EDMarketConnector_win_4.0.2.msi` file.
 Check the resulting installation does work (the installer will run the program for you).
+If it doesn't then check if there are any files, particularly `.dll` or `.pyd` files in `dist.win32` that aren't yet specified in the `EDMarketConnector.wxs` file, i.e. they're not packaged into the installer.

 Update `edmarketconnector.xml` once more to set the `length=` attribute of the enclosure to match the file size of the `EDMarketConnector_win_4.0.2.msi` file.